 So if you’re ready to see Paris like local – since, cough, I’ve visited this beyond fabulous city upwards of five-plus times and want to share all my secret insider information with you – then let’s do a tour de force of some of the most famous cafes in Paris.

 Since I am incapable of making it rain money, there’s a high chance that this post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 1. Les Deux Magots

-It’s basically the famous Paris cafe that all the other Paris cafes on this list want to be like.
+Opened in ye olde 1885, this swank AF, ultra-chic café in Saint-Germain-des-Prés is probably THE most famous Paris cafe of them all.
+So yeah, it’s basically the famous Paris cafe that all the other Paris cafes on this list want to be like.

-This cafe eventually became so popular amongst Paris’ burgeoning crowd of writers and intellectuals, that Les Deux Magots actually started its very own literary prize, and has continually awarded this honor to new, up and coming French novelists since 1933.
+Once a favorite haunt of literary giants like Albert Camus, Ernest Hemmingway, and James Joyce,this famous French cafe eventually became so popular amongst Paris’ burgeoning crowd of writers and intellectuals, that Les Deux Magots actually started its very own literary prize, and has continually awarded this honor to new, up and coming French novelists since 1933.

-You too can get in on this thin slice of immortality since Les Deux Magots doesn’t just cater to the ultra-famous but welcomes slightly more “normal” diners too!
+However, you too can get in on this thin slice of immortality since Les Deux Magots doesn’t just cater to the ultra-famous but welcomes slightly more “normal” diners too!

-If you’re looking for the perfect place to kick start your day, then grab a seat at this eatery’s exquisite terrace and order one of their amazing espressos, for an epic dose of caffeine that you won’t soon forget!
+So, if you’re looking for the perfect place to kick start your day, then grab a seat at this eatery’s exquisite terrace and order one of their amazing espressos, for an epic dose of caffeine that you won’t soon forget!